Towards Rigorous Understanding of Neural Networks via Semantics-preserving Transformations

-As a running example throughout this paper, we discuss the XOR function under the perspective of a regression task and a classification task as specified below.
-We chose the XOR problem for illustration for two reasons: \begin{itemize} \item The XOR problem concerns a two-dimensional function which can be visualized as a function plot. \item While simple, the XOR problem has been a roadblock in early AI research due to it not being solvable by linear approaches \cite{minsky1969perceptrons}.
-Therefore, it is a minimal problem that still \textit{requires} a more powerful, non-linear model such as a PLNN. \end{itemize}
+As a running example throughout this paper, we discuss the XOR function under the perspective of a regression task and a classification task, as specified below.
+We chose the XOR problem for illustration for two reasons: \begin{itemize} \item The XOR problem concerns a two-dimensional function which can be visualized as a function plot. \item While simple, the XOR problem has been a roadblock in early AI research because it cannot be solved by linear approaches \cite{minsky1969perceptrons}.
+Therefore, it is a minimal problem that still requires a more powerful non-linear model such as a PLNN. \end{itemize}

 For the following formalizations, let us fix some basic notation: The set of natural numbers (including zero) is denoted $\natset$ and the set of real numbers $\realset$.
 Unions and intersections of sets are defined as usual.
 The cartesian product of two sets is defined as